-The leaves are basal, rising from a sheath, entire, erect, un-lobed, only 0.78 - 3 mm wide and up to 10 inches long but not as long as the flowering scape, mostly circular, furrowed at the base, and taper to a point.
+The leaves are basal, rising from a sheath, entire, erect, un-lobed, only 0.78 - 3 mm wide and up to 10 inches long, but not as long as the flowering scape, mostly circular in cross-section, furrowed at the base, and taper to a point.

 Inflorescence: The greenish-yellow flowers occur on a raceme-like scape which rises directly from the root and which elongates during flowering to hold as many as 30 to 80 flowers.
 The scape, which is usually purplish at the base, exceeds the leaves in length.

 Flowers are bisexual, with 6 elliptic shaped tepals (petals and sepals combined) which have round tips; these are arranged in two series.
 Each flower is on a short stalk, has 6 pistils of which 3 are sterile.
 There are no styles on the pistils but the stigmas are whitish and are the showy parts of the flower.
 Stamens number 4 or 6 (usually 6 in 2 series - outer and inner) and are attached to the tepals.
 First the pistils open, then the outer series of stamens and when these fall away, the inner stamens open.
 The receptacle has wings.